Waldy2k4/CHESS_WITH_AI/README.md

 # CHESS_WITH_AI
 I've Created Chess Game And keeping Opponent as AI.
-It's Difficultu Is Easy.
+It's Difficulty Is Easy.

 I've Used HTML, CSS & Typescript to Complete This Game.